 Crossroads Caring for Carers, an affiliated member of the Carers Trust since 2012, provides a wide range of community care services across Sandwell, Birmingham, Walsall, Wolverhampton and surrounding areas.
 In Dudley we provide wellbeing services to adult carers, young adult carers (aged 18 -25) and young carers (up to the age of 18) who care for a family member.

 We help informal carers to care for longer by providing practical support, training, respite and palliative care, improving the health and well-being of carers and those they care for.

-In addition, we offer personal care to support with daily living needs, enabling people with complex needs to remain in their own home for longer.
+We also offer personalised in-home care to support with daily living needs, enabling people with complex needs to remain in their own home for longer.
 This can be provided alongside social care services or funded by the person themselves or their family.

-We also provide the DISC (Dementia Information & Support for Carers) service, across Birmingham, Sandwell and Solihull.
-DISC provides advice and guidance to informal carers of people with memory issues or a dementia diagnosis, supporting carers and the cared for, at all stages of their journey.
+In addition, we provide a support service across Birmingham to provide advice and guidance to informal carers of people with memory issues or a dementia diagnosis, supporting carers and the cared for, at all stages of their journey.

 Care at home